Neves-P/DAISIErobustness/doc/pipeline_outline.md

 * Oceanic ontogeny: `oceanic_ontogeny`
 * Oceanic ontogeny with sea-level changes: `oceanic_ontogeny_sea_level`
 * Oceanic with sea-leve changes: `oceanic_sea_level`
+* Trait dependcy:  `trait`

-The codes in monospaced font serve as arguments for the `run_robustness()` function.
+The codes in mono-spaced font serve as arguments for the `run_robustness()` function.
 Then, the corresponding csv parameter space is read from the GitHub repository to the function scope, so that the pipeline can begin.

-### Loading a new parameter set onto DAISIE
+### Loading a new parameter set onto DAISIErobustness

-The currently implemented DAISIE parameter sets are stored in the folder mentioned in the previous section. the easiest way to run additional parameter sets using the current geodynamics simulations is to fork this repository and change or upload new files to the `/data` folder.
+The currently implemented DAISIE parameter sets are stored in the folder mentioned in the previous section.
+The easiest way to run additional parameter sets using the current geodynamics simulations is to fork this repository and change or upload new files to the `/data` folder.
 Do note that if this is done, the `load_param_space()` function should be changed so that the domain URL reflects the user's fork.

 An example of an edited `load_param_space()` function to run of a fork owned by joshwlambert: